publishing.co.uk

 Are paid reviews allowed by Amazon?

-Editorial reviews (Kirkus, LoveReading, etc.) are explicitly permitted in the Editorial Reviews section.
+Editorial reviews (Kirkus, LoveReading, etc.) are generally permitted in the Editorial Reviews section under Amazon's current content guidelines.
 What Amazon prohibits is paying for customer star reviews — a completely different thing.

 External references